RinkuMonani/DataStructures-cCUBE/questions.md

 ## Problems from Codechef

+> Hint:
+> Visualize the problem in front of you.
+> Analyze the test cases given to you.
+> Try to use the basics of *Mathematics*

+#### Key to solving questions on Codechef is less algorithmic and more Mathematical. *Enjoy!*

 8. [When to take medicine](https://www.codechef.com/problems/MEDIC)

 > This was the first ever problem I solved online.
 I solved and solved but was not able to get an **AC**.